solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![Contributing to mods that were [recognized by PHL.](https://web.archive.org/web/20010124074200/http://www.planethalflife.com/features/motw/)](images/34-65.png)

 As we grew, we realized that the production version was highly naive.
 We wanted to improve.
-As we were working on other things, Valve broke the ecosystem by launching a non-backward compatible 1.1.0.0 update to the game.
+As we were working on features, Valve broke the ecosystem by launching a non-backward compatible 1.1.0.0 update to the game.
 This caused labor for modders.
 Unless a non-trivial patch was attempted, the full crop of mods — *up to Spring 2000* — crashed on loading.

 > “Valve fixed the netcode by optimizing server messaging, which was welcomed.
 But in the process, the patch created an unwashed caste of mods that would forever be locked in the 1990’s.”

 And then we made a decision.
 Fix forward 1.75/2.x *Cold Ice* or attempt bigger changes?
-So we went with the latter and started our *failed rewrite*.
+So we went with the latter and started our *rewrite*.
 We called it *Cold Ice Resurrection (CIR)*.
 I’ll share some of that work now, as it’s never been seen.

 ![Examples of CIR with “body part damage system” in the maps cir_stalkyard.
 “Runes” (power-ups) in the map cir_warehouse.](images/34-66.gif)
 ![](images/34-67.jpeg)